 But thirty seconds into round six Morales stole back the momentum with a vicious counter left hook that put the old champion on the run.
 The fight was becoming wild.
 An accidental clash of heads opened a small cut on Zaragoza who was drawing warnings for low blows and hitting on the break.
 The champion kept rushing Morales, forcing him back, but another hard left hook at the end of the round stunned the veteran.

 In the ninth it was clear Morales was slowly but surely gaining control of the fight.
 Losing respect for the champion’s power, he began to open up, battering Zaragoza with inside uppercuts and hooks.
-Halfway through the round a thudding right forced Zaragoza to hold.
-The challenger’s advantages in power and strength were more and more evident, but the older man never stopped slinging shots as the crowd, exhorting him to dig even deeper, chanted “Zar-a-go-za!
+Halfway through the round a thudding right forced the champion to hold.
+“El Terrible’s” advantages in power and strength were more and more evident, but the older man never stopped slinging shots as the crowd, exhorting him to dig even deeper, chanted “Zar-a-go-za!
 Zar-a-go-za!”

 But the well was dry.
 A tired champion visibly slowed in round ten, Morales beating him to the punch again and again.
 Three sharp rights to the head and then a thunderous right to the body forced the champion to take a knee.
 Zaragoza rose and, showing astonishing courage, tried to force the fight again, coming forward behind those overhand swings.